Injury Prevention in Basketball Speed Training

 Importance of Maintaining Flexibility: Maintaining flexibility and mobility is essential for optimizing performance and preventing injuries.
 Tight muscles can restrict range of motion, leading to compensations and increasing the risk of strains and sprains.

-See also Boost Your Basketball Speed
+See also Incorporating Resistance Training for Basketball Speed

 Incorporate Regular Stretching: Incorporate regular stretching into your routine, focusing on key muscle groups like hamstrings, hip flexors, quads, and calves.
 Both dynamic stretching before workouts and static stretching after workouts are important.